dressupgeekout/mruby-book/chap/symbol.md

 Nevertheless, the internal representation of both mruby symbols _and_ strings is a C string.

+Observe that type `mrb_sym` is actually an integer typedef:

+    /* mruby/value.h: line 51 */
+    typedef short mrb_sym;

+This is evidence that thinking about symbols as "lightweight strings" is not entirely removed from the truth.

 ## The relevant functions

     #include <mruby.h>